TNA Experiences

 Propane atmospheric mixing ratio (upper plot measured in ppt) and instrument precision (lower plot in %) measured by the new Medusa (blue) and the older ADS (red) system at Monte Cimone under MEVOC Project.

-Main Past Scientific Results (last 5 years)
+Example of Past Scientific Results (last 10 years)

-Here you can find a selection of some of the most important scientific results obtained by the contribution of the atmospheric experimental activities carried out at the M. Cimone – Po valley facility in the last 5 years.
+Here you can find a selection of some of the most important scientific results obtained by the contribution of the atmospheric experimental activities carried out at the M. Cimone – Po valley facility in the last 10 years.

 -